 Methods

-Reported Lassa fever cases were identified from a search of ProMED mail, WHO Weekly Bulletins on Outbreaks and Other Emergencies, Nigeria CDC situation reports and academic publications between 2012 and 2022.
-Where available information on the number of suspected cases, confirmed cases and deaths among confirmed cases were extracted.
+Reported Lassa Fever cases were identified from a search of ProMED mail, WHO Weekly Bulletins on Outbreaks and Other Emergencies, Nigeria CDC situation reports and academic publications between 2012 and 2022.
+Where available, information on the number of suspected cases, confirmed cases and deaths among confirmed cases were extracted.

 Three case-fatality rates were calculated using the number of reported deaths as the numerator and cases as the denominator, weighted by the number of reported cases.
 First, across all reports obtained, if the number of deaths exceeded the number of confirmed cases, suspected cases were used as the denominator.
-Second, Nigerian Centre for Disease Control (NCDC) data only were used, this includes prospective follow-up of confirmed cases and contact tracing, due to the impact of COVID-19 on healthcare seeking data were limited to prior to 2021.
-Third, using NCDC data limited to Edo and Ondo state between 2017 and 2021.
+Second, only Nigerian Centre for Disease Control (NCDC) data only were used; this includes prospective follow-up of confirmed cases and contact tracing, due to the impact of COVID-19 on healthcare-seeking data were limited to prior to 2021.
+Third, the study used NCDC data limited to Edo and Ondo states between 2017 and 2021.
 The expected number of cases was calculated for reported deaths and compared to the number of reported cases.
 For records not reporting deaths, the expected number of confirmed cases was calculated using the derived under-reporting ratio for that country.
 CFR values of 0% and 100% were removed prior to calculating weighted mean CFRs.

 Results

 The literature review produced 38 records of cases and fatalities from 7 countries between 2012 and 2022.
 These included 5,230 reported cases and 1,482 reported deaths.
 A similar CFR was estimated using the first 2 approaches (method 1: mean = 25.6%, S.D. = 16.6% and method 2: mean = 25.2%, S.D. = 16.2%).
 Limiting contributing data for Nigerian states to those with higher surveillance (method 3) resulted in an estimated CFR of 16.5% (S.D. = 5%) (Fig 1A.).
-For the years 2018-2022 the number of reported cases from Nigeria were greater than expected cases based on CFR estimates from method 1 and 2, suggestive that a CFR of 16.5% (+/- 5%) is more representative of mortality following development of clinically severe disease.
+For the years 2018-2022 the number of reported cases from Nigeria were greater than expected cases based on CFR estimates from methods 1 and 2, suggestive that a CFR of 16.5% (+/- 5%), using method 3 is more representative of mortality following development of clinically severe disease.
+Estimates of CFR from method 3 show less variability than those including all outbreaks or all states, leading to greater confidence in this estimate.
 Applying this method of case estimation to other settings based on reported deaths found that between 17-63% of expected cases are reported (Fig 1B.).

-A: Case Fatality Rate of Lassa fever following development of symptomatic disease and presenting to healthcare using three data sources for estimation.
+A: Case Fatality Rate of Lassa Fever following development of symptomatic disease and presenting to healthcare using three data sources for estimation.
 Method 1 uses all reported cases and deaths where the CFR is not equal to 0% or 100%.
 Method 2 uses all reported cases and deaths provided by NCDC data prior to 2021 where the CFR is not equal to 0% or 100%.
 Method 3 uses all reported cases and deaths from Edo and Ondo state from 2017-2021.
 The black line represents the weighted mean CFR.
-B: The difference between reported cases and expected cases derived from the number of reported deaths divided by the CFR
+B: The difference between reported cases and expected cases derived from the number of reported deaths divided by the CFR (note that the y-axis scale varies by country).